gkoberger/meteor-reststop/README.md

 If you want to make a parameter optional, use `?`.
 So, `post/:id?` will match both `api/post` and `api/post/123`.

-If someone accesses an undefined route, by default a 404 and `{error: "API method not found"}`.
+If someone accesses an undefined route, by default a 404 and `{success: false, message: "API method not found"}`.
 You can overide this by using `*` as your route, which acts as a catch-all.

 **What each method gets access to**